navut/api_docs_public/source/index.html.md

 ### Receiving
-After subscribing successfully, you will begin to receive events for your home_buyerss to the defined delivery_url.
+After subscribing successfully, you will begin to receive events for your home_buyers to the defined delivery_url.

 The follow schema is used for every event payload, the example of data is available [here](/#event-types)